-(This option is for spells that affect a specific amount of material or objects of a specific mass.
-The starting mass for an unscaled spell is one pound.)
+This option is for spells which affect a specific amount of material or objects of a specific mass.
+The starting mass for an unscaled spell is one pound.

-Increase Mass (to 1 pound per rank)+x0.5 PPIncrease Mass (to 10 pounds per rank)+Base PPIncrease Mass (to 100 pounds per rank)+x2 Base PP
+Increase Mass (to 1 pound per rank) +x0.5 PP

+Increase Mass (to 10 pounds per rank) +Base PP

+Increase Mass (to 100 pounds per rank) +x2 Base PP